kagiko/vaultwarden-wiki/Using-the-MariaDB-(MySQL)-Backend.md

-:warning: :poop: :warning:
+>:warning: :poop: :warning:
+>

-Our builds are based upon MariaDB client libraries since that is what Debian provides.
+>Our builds are based upon MariaDB client libraries since that is what Debian provides.
-Support for the latest Oracle MySQLv8 version needs some extra attention.
+>Support for the latest Oracle MySQLv8 version needs some extra attention.
-If you insist to use MySQLv8 instead of MariaDB then create a user using an old password hashing method instead of the default one!
+>If you insist to use MySQLv8 instead of MariaDB then create a user using an old password hashing method instead of the default one!
+>

-:warning: :poop: :warning:
+>:warning: :poop: :warning:

----

 To use the MariaDB (MySQL) backend, you can either use the [official Docker image](https://hub.docker.com/r/vaultwarden/server) or build your own binary [with MySQL enabled](https://github.com/dani-garcia/vaultwarden/wiki/Building-binary#mysql-backend).